 Here are the key takeaways …

-The Yankees and Mariners close out their series on Thursday afternoon at 4:10 p.m.
+The Yankees and Mariners face off again on Wednesday at 10:10 p.m.